A story about a conventional pig farm in the 1980s

 The food is becoming much more dangerous, in ways that are being deliberately hidden from us.”
 Michael Pollan

 This is why we do not eat conventional meat or drink conventional milk, and why we are willing to pay more for these foods from a farmer we trust, while being more careful with our food budget in other ways.

 Do you have any experience with farms in the 70's or 80's?
 I'd love to hear your experience or what you think about all this…

 - You've seen Food, Inc., right?
-(Watch two trailers below – they still give me goose bumps when I watch them.)
+(Watch the trailer below–it still gives me goose bumps when I watch.)
+I think you can watch this free online.

 - Can't find a farmer you trust near you?
 Where to buy healthy, safe meat online.